EnlighterJS/Plugin.WordPress/FAQ.md

 In case you found a security issue in this plugin - please write a message **directly** to [Andi Dittrich](http://andidittrich.de/contact) - __**DO NOT POST THIS ISSUE ON GITHUB OR WORDPRESS.ORG**__ - the issue will be public released if it is fixed!

 ### I miss some features / I found a bug ###
-Write a message to [Andi Dittrich](http://andidittrich.de/contact) (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/issues)
+Write a message to [Andi Dittrich](https://andidittrich.de/contact) or open a [New Issue on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/issues)